 As a volunteer, I was involved in a bunch of activities.
 The main activity, however, was taking lions for a walk starting early in the morning: no collars, no leashes, no enclosures.

 It’s an unforgettable feeling when the lions were coming to me behaving like kittens – touching with a head, walking around the legs without leashes and reacting when I called them by name!

 There was no fear coming from volunteers because they were not going to bite, they were listening to people.
 Moreover, we were supposed to prepare meat for younger cubs and feed them with a baby bottle.
 These lions were not to release in the wild.

-Lions I’ve worked with aren’t abused, kept captive, and it was not a ZOO.
-Nobody posed with lions for photos against their will.
+Lions I’ve worked with weren’t abused or kept captive, it was not a ZOO.
+Nobody posed with lions for photos against their will (something I witnessed with tigers in Thailand).
 They’re also not trained or drugged to pretend that they like it.
 And while tourists could interact with the lions, it was their (lions) decision, not humans.